rbergenl/_Alpha/developer/issues/initial/add-basic-docs.md

 # Add basic documentation

+- Run `git checkout -b docs`
 - From *Project Alpha* copy/paste the `README.md`.
 Rename an already existing readme file (e.g. `README_cra.md`).
 - From *Project Alpha* copy/paste the `docs/` folder when applicable (which contain an architecture diagram).
-- Run `git add . && git commit -m "add docs" && git push`.
+- Run `git add . && git commit -m "add docs" && git push --set-upstream origin docs`.
 - In Gitlab at the Repo go to *Repository > Compare*.
-Select `develop` as source and `master` as target and click *Create merge request*.
-Then *Submit merge request*.
+Select `docs` as source and `develop` as target and first click *Compare* then click *Create merge request*.
+Then add to the description the text `Closes #3` and click *Submit merge request*.
-- Click *Modify merge commit* and add as first line `Closes #3`.
-(TODO: check this.
-Previous time added text to last line, and did not work).
+- Click the green *Merge* button.
+- Run `git checkout develop && git pull && git branch -d docs`.